At a Glance

-We’re often asked about how many participants to test with during studies—but there isn’t an answer that works across the board.
+We’re often asked about how many contributors to test with during studies—but there isn’t an answer that works across the board.
 Fortunately, there are ways to estimate how many users you should test with.

 Before you begin running studies, we first suggest grouping your users into your customer segments.
 Segmenting your customers is important because it helps you organize and group your target audiences.
 It seems straightforward, but different customers have different needs.
 One group’s behavior, likes, or needs may be different than another group.